 The benefit of the bigger beneficiaries of the alliance are all these other countries.

-Uh and yeah, it's time they do step up and pay their fair share.
+And yeah, it's time they do step up and pay their fair share.

-Anyway, so the president, as he was making his way towards Air Force One, um, gave this mini little press conference.
+Anyway, so the president, as he was making his way towards Air Force One, gave this mini little press conference.

 We got part of it here.

-Um, I'm hearing it for the first time as you are.
+I'm hearing it for the first time as you are.

 Let's play it.

-You have a a loser like that's a stone called loser, has been all his life, Adam Schiff.
+It has been all his life, Adam Schiff.

-And then you have Nancy Pelosi who agreed with what he said, which puts her into real jeopardy, agreed on a certain show, Stephanopoulos.
+And then you have Nancy Pelosi, who agreed with what he said, which puts her into real jeopardy, agreed on a certain show, Stephanopoulos.

 I'm over here with NATO.